And we are finally here. The following are the first noticeable things that probably hit you in the face when you looked at various Rye examples.

 ; returns: "Hello Mars"

 Now we will call the same functions with the same arguments, but we’ll use op-words instead of regular words.
 Op-words begin with a dot.
-In case of an op-word, first argument is taken from the left.
+In case of an op-word, the first argument is taken from the left.

 "Call me" .print